-For medicines and sanitary products and equipment, EOF (see also question 1) is the competent authority.
-EOF was established in 1983 and is supervised by the Ministry of Health and Social Solidarity.
+For medicines and sanitary products and equipment, EOF (see question 1) is the competent authority.
+EOF was established in 1983 and is supervised by the Ministry of Health.
 EOF's mission is to ensure public health and safety with regard to the following products, marketed in Greece:

-- medicinal products for human and veterinary use;

-- medicated animal foods and food additives;

-- foodstuffs intended for particular nutritional uses and food supplements;
+- · medicinal products for human and veterinary use; - · medicated animal foods and food additives; - foodstuffs intended for particular nutritional uses and food supplements; - biocides; - · medical devices; and - · cosmetics.

-- biocides;

-- · medical devices; and

-- cosmetics.